Heinrich von Bobenhausen

 Heinrich von Bobenhausen (c.
 1514 - March 21, 1595) was the 41st Grandmaster of the Teutonic Knights, reigning for close to two decades from 1572 to 1590.

 Biography

-Heinrich heralded from the Franconian von Bobenhausen noble family.
+Heinrich descended from the Franconian von Bobenhausen noble family.
 He joined the Teutonic Order in 1547.
 He was Komtur of Mergentheim from 1547 to 1549, Komtur of Frankfurt from 1549, and Landkomtur of the Bailiwick of Franconia from 1557.
-He was also Komtur of Regensburg until 1565, when then Grandmaster Wolfgang Schutzbar revoked his position.
+He was also Komtur of Regensburg until 1565, when then-Grandmaster Wolfgang Schutzbar revoked his position.
 In 1566, when Schutzbar died, his successor, Georg Hund von Wenkheim, recalled Heinrich and made him Komtur of Schloss Blumenthal.

 After Georg Hund's death in 1572, Heinrich was elected Grandmaster of the Teutonic Knights on March 17.
 In 1576, Holy Roman Emperor Maximilian II appointed him as administrator of the Princely Abbey of Fulda.